What are the indications for a paracentesis?

 - Pre- procedure individual risk assessment of bleeding: Her warfarin was held and fresh frozen plasma was given.
 No platelets were administered as there is no evidence of a platelet cutoff in the literature.

-- Procedure: A diagnostic and therapeutic paracentesis ...
+- Procedure: A diagnostic and therapeutic paracentesis was performed ...